tsClauz/Gm9FullScript/README.md

 # Gm9FullScript
 3DS GodMode9 script that does nearly everything you can do with GodMode9

+W.I.P; This script is not finished and not completely tested.

 IMPORTANT: Some of this script's functions, are inspired from other scripts.

 I recommend reading this before using the script.